zoonk/.github/how-we-work/communication.md

 Since we all work remotely, being asynchronous is also a way to respect each other's time.
 We don't want to interrupt each other with messages that can wait.

+Plus, being asynchronous ensures we're always documenting our progress.
+This pays off in the long term because it creates a reliable record of decisions and progress, which can be referenced for future projects, troubleshooting, and onboarding new team members.

 ## How to ask questions, suggest features, etc.

 All communication happens on [GitHub Discussions](https://github.com/orgs/zoonk/discussions).
 Create a "new discussion" and choose the appropriate category.
 Examples of things you should post on GitHub Discussions: